-No Waikiki stay would be complete without visiting the world-famous Waikiki Beach.
-Although I believe there are better (and less crowded) beaches on the island, Waikiki Beach is a must-see!
+No Waikiki vacation would be complete without visiting the world-famous Waikiki Beach.
+Although I believe the island has better (and less crowded) beaches, Waikiki Beach is a must-see!

 2. Iolani Palace